- Prohibited Conduct

 Basic Science Building, Suite 104

-The Complainant will be contacted by email and invited to have an informational meeting with the Title IX Coordinator.
-The Complainant will receive a written explanation of their rights, options, and resources.
+- The reporting party will be invited to have an informational meeting with the Title IX Coordinator or the Deputy Title IX Coordinator and will receive a written explanation of their rights, options, and resources.

-A report of Prohibited Conduct from a Responsible Employee does not (1) trigger contact with the Complainant’s college or parents (if the Complainant is at least 18 years old); (2) initiate an investigation or any other type of resolution; or (3) trigger a report to law enforcement.
+A report of Prohibited Conduct from a Responsible Employee does not (1) trigger contact with the parties’ professors or parents ; (2) initiate an investigation or any other type of resolution; or (3) trigger a report to law enforcement.

 - Listen carefully.
 Do not interrupt.